 Lori's mentoring has helped her current and former students develop leadership and community engagement skills that extend far beyond the practice room and into lives of commitment and service that demonstrate the sheer power of human potential.
 In 2016, her high school-age private students together with their school classmates united to create the first youth orchestra in the Gilroy, California area since the last organization of that kind shut down over fifteen years before.
 In June 2018 the student-led South Valley Youth Orchestra presented it's first of many concerts to come.

 She previously led an award-winning K-5 program for young violinists at Antonio del Buono Elementary School, and also taught a beginning string course at Gilroy High School.
 In 2008, she was recognized by the Gilroy Chamber of Commerce in their Spice of Life Awards as Educator of the Year, in recognition of demonstrating an extraordinary level of excellence in the educational community.
+In addition to her private studio, she also currently teaches lessons at Santa Teresa Academy of Music and Dance in South San Jose.

 She earned her Bachelor of Arts degree in Elementary Education along with a double minor in German and Music from Bringham Young University, and more recently completed her California Teaching Credential.